NHL Stanley Cup Preview & Betting Guide

 If you are interested in other ice hockey tournaments then we have the following covered with blog previews too:

 The bookie's pre-season favourites to win the 2023 Stanley Cup are the much improved Colorado Avalanche who maintained their 100% record when making the Stanley Cup final in 2022 when lifting the Stanley Cup for the third time having also won it in both 1996 & 2001.
-Going into the new season, the bookies have already priced them up as strong favourites to make it back-to-back wins.
+Going into the new season, the bookies have already priced them up as favourites to lift another Stanley Cup whilst the reigning champions, the Vegas Golden Knights are priced up within the top five teams with the bookies unsure if they can back up their win in 2023.

 Atlantic Division (Eastern Conference)